Difference Between Middle School and Junior High

 2. Middle schools focus on interdisciplinary learning, while junior high schools may have a more subject-specific curriculum.

-3. Middle schools are often part of a K-12 system, while junior high schools may be separate institutions.
+3. Middle schools are part of a K-12 system, while junior high schools may be separate institutions.

 Middle School vs Junior High